davidetedd9203/Homework1/README.md

 in  **Problem 2**: there is:
  * 1 .ipynb file for all excercises
- * 1 .PNG file for eache excersise (screenshot that proves the resolution on HackerRank)
+ * 1 .PNG file for each excercise (screenshot that proves the resolution on HackerRank)